Minoan Snake Tube: Ritual

 Scholars of ancient Minoan religion develop their theories from evidence in archeological finds such as signet rings, seals, paintings, and pottery vessels.
 Objects such as the Hagia Triada Sarcophagus depict Minoan burial rituals.
 Minoan seals depict a variety of religious motifs and possible rituals.
 Discoveries from the palace at Knossos have led some to infer that Minoans often participating in ritual feasting and drinking.
 Additionally, pottery vessels from these excavations may have been used in animal sacrifices or other forms of ritual pouring.
 This suggests a more public aspect of Minoan religion and may support theories of public shrines.
 Further evidence of public shrines come from snake tubes found at Kommos.

 Materials and design

 Materials

 There seems to be no standardized construction for the snake tubes across the island.
-The tubes have varied in both size and types on clay used to construct the objects.
+The tubes have varied in both size and types of clay used to construct the objects.
 Some excavation sites at Kavousi even have multiple sets of snake tubes consisting of different clays.
 Archeologists analyzing the site argue that different types of clay would correspond to a matching set of a goddess figurines and plaques.
 This would indicate that the colors or materials would have been associated with specific goddesses within the religion.